ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 The company has had exceptional acceptance of its products in the American market, which is confirmed with a Net Promoter Score (NPS) indicator of over 8 among its customers.

 The positive response to MiniLift in the USA is as a result of several factors, including:
-- The growing market for **individual accessibility**, driven by the elderly and the disabled, and US Veterans.
+- The growing market for **individual accessibility**, driven by the elderly, the disabled, and US Veterans.
 - Population dispersion and the large number of two-story houses;
 - The major advantage of excellent value for money and benefits when compared to the other individual accessibility options available in the market. <br><br>